 Coverage eligibility due to Section 4980H requirements

-Regarding the change in employment status rule, the current Section 125 rules allow an individual to make a mid-year election change only if the change in employment status is accompanied by a change in eligibility for coverage (.. change from full-time to part-time and part-time not eligible under the terms of the plan).
+Regarding the change in employment status rule, the current Section 125 rules allow an individual to make a mid-year election change only if the change in employment status is accompanied by a change in eligibility for coverage (e.g. change from full-time to part-time and part-time not eligible under the terms of the plan).
 For those employers choosing to implement the look-back measurement method to determine full-time status beginning in 2015, employees determined to be full-time are generally considered eligible for coverage through a full corresponding stability period, regardless of whether hours are reduced.
 The requirement, which is meant to provide a predictable and stable method of offering coverage, created the unintended consequence of requiring that employee contributions be run through a Section 125 (Cafeteria) plan to continue through the end of the stability period regardless of whether the individual is still able to afford the coverage, because the individual does not lose eligibility.

 Coverage eligibility for a QHP through a public Marketplace (Exchange)

-Currently, if an individual is eligible to enroll under another employer-sponsored plan with a different plan year (.. eligible under a spouse’s employer-sponsored group health plan), Section 125 rules allow for a mid-year election change to correspond with the change in coverage from one plan to the other during the applicable plan’s open enrollment period.
+Currently, if an individual is eligible to enroll under another employer-sponsored plan with a different plan year (e.g. eligible under a spouse’s employer-sponsored group health plan), Section 125 rules allow for a mid-year election change to correspond with the change in coverage from one plan to the other during the applicable plan’s open enrollment period.
 However, Section 125 rules do not currently recognize the availability of coverage for a qualified health plan (QHP) through a public Marketplace (Exchange) during the annual open enrollment period.
 For those individuals with employer-sponsored group health coverage contributions run through a Section 125 (Cafeteria) plan with a calendar year plan, this is not an issue; however, for those with a non-calendar year plan, there is no way to make mid-year election changes to avoid overlapping coverage or a lapse in coverage while transferring between an employer-sponsored group health plan and coverage through a public Marketplace (Exchange).

 In addition, the Section 125 rules do not currently recognize the special enrollment period rules of the public Marketplace (Exchange) that allow for enrollment outside of the annual open enrollment period.
-In most cases, the situations overlap, allowing for a mid-year election change under Section 125 rules and special enrollment rights through a public Marketplace (Exchange), but there are a few exceptions (.. for the individual newly eligible for subsidies for a QHP).
+In most cases, the situations overlap, allowing for a mid-year election change under Section 125 rules and special enrollment rights through a public Marketplace (Exchange), but there are a few exceptions (e.g. for the individual newly eligible for subsidies for a QHP).

 Section 125 rule updates